 If you don’t take medicine for a UTI, the UTI can hurt other parts of your body such as your kidneys.

-Urinate before and after sexual activity, stay well-hydrated and urinate regularly, take showers instead of baths, and minimize douching and sprays or powders in the genital area.
+Urinate before and after sexual activity and always wipe from front to back after using the toilet.
+Stay well-hydrated and urinate regularly, take showers instead of baths, and avoid using vaginal douches and minimize use of sprays or powders in the genital area.

-Yeast infections are very common.
-A yeast infection occurs when there is overgrowth of the normal yeast in the vagina.
-Yeast is always present in and on the body but in small amounts.
+Yeast is always present in and on the body, but in small amounts.
+A yeast infection occurs when there is an overgrowth of the normal yeast in the vagina.
+This is a common infection.

-Your genitals may itch or burn, and see “cottage cheese-like” vaginal discharge.
+Your genitals may itch or burn, and you may see “cottage cheese-like” vaginal discharge.
 Your genitals may look red and swollen.

 A pelvic exam and testing of the discharge to look for overgrowth of fungus.

-Untreated yeast infection can be transmitted to other partners.
-Also, an untreated infection can cause discomfort.
+An untreated yeast infection can be transmitted to other partners.
+An untreated infection can also cause discomfort.
 It can cause vulvovaginitis, an inflammation or infection of the vulva or vagina.

-Keep your vulva clean but avoid strong soaps and perfumes in your genitals.
-Clean your genitals very well after using the toilet wiping from front to back.
-Do not use vaginal douche.
+Keep your vulva clean but avoid using strong soaps and perfumes in your genitals.
+Clean your genitals very well after using the toilet, wiping from front to back.
+Do not use vaginal douches.
+Wear breathable, cotton underwear, and avoid tight-fitting clothes in the groin area.
+Change out of wet clothes right away.

-Many women with vaginosis do not have symptoms.
+Many women with BV do not have symptoms.
 Some may notice white or gray vaginal discharge, fishy odor, pain, itching, or burning in the vagina.

 Vaginal swab.